-111. There are several international treaties for safeguarding civil and political rights, torture and cruel, human degradation treatment or punishment.
-Our country is a signatory almost all treaties, and some of those rights and freedoms have been enshrined in Part III of our constitution, some of them have not been included.
-However, the fundamental freedom of speech, freedom of association, freedom of movement, freedom of thought, prohibition of force labour, protection in respect of trial and punishment, protection of right to life and personal liberty, safeguard as to arrest and detention, discrimination on the ground of religion, equality before law etc. are enshrined radiantly in the firmament of Part III.
+There are several international treaties for safeguarding civil and political rights, torture and cruel, human degradation treatment or punishment.
+Our country is a signatory almost all treaties, and of those rights and freedoms have been some enshrined in Part III of our constitution, some of been included.
+However, them have not the freedom fundamental of speech, freedom of association, freedom of movement, freedom of thought, prohibition of force labour, protection in respect of trial and punishment, protection of right to life and personal liberty, safeguard as to arrest and detention, discrimination on the ground of religion, equality before law etc. are enshrined radiantly in the firmament of Part III.
 We must take legitimate right that these charished freedoms are grown from strength to strength in the post independent arena.
 It has been consistently nourished and saved to new dimension with the contemporary needs by the constitutional court.
 Some of the Intentional treaties and safeguards are mentioned below.